 Face-to-face or manual company training can be costly and disruptive.
 Venue hire, instructor travel costs and physical materials need to be budgeted for and can require staff members to take days out of their work timetables.
 Online training via an LMS can be used to replace much of this training in a way that is low-cost, efficient and user-friendly.

 The flexibility of the training available on the Learning Management System means that the training can fit in easily with staff members’ existing workloads with little interruption.
-As above, users can return to elements of the teaching whenever they need to, taking away the pressure that can fall on staff to retain all the knowledge they need from one training day.
+As above, users can return to elements of the teaching whenever they need to, effectively removing pressure that can fall on staff to retain all the knowledge they need from one training day.

 How to get started with a Learning Management System

 Though the benefits are huge, implementing a LMS can be a confusing process with significant investment, so it’s imperative that your business is matched with a system that can fulfil your training needs.
-For advice on how to select the right learning management system, send us an email to [email protected].
+For advice on how to select the right learning management system, drop us an email at [email protected].